Exploring Identity Theft Statistics in the Age of Data Breaches

 A passport number alone can’t do much harm.
 However, if identity thieves have additional information, they can use the combination of data to construct an authentic-looking forgery.

-Identity theft statistics show that the biggest breach of passport numbers happened in 2018, when the Marriott hotel chain reported over 380 million leaked records on customers.
+Identity theft statistics show that the most significant breach of passport numbers happened in 2018 when the Marriott hotel chain reported over 380 million customers leaked records.